shizmob/arcade-docs/README.md

 Examples:
 * `#WEB:http://kururusky.com/?p=1458`, a website source
-* `#DOC:KONAMI:114946810000`, an official document source: the KONAMI beatmania IIDX 23 tricoro cabinet manua
+* `#DOC:KONAMI:114946810000`, an official document source: the KONAMI beatmania IIDX 23 tricoro cabinet manual

 In the meantime here are some major sources used: